 Email is one of the primary communication channels among users.
 The Radicati Group is an organization which publishes quantitative and qualitative research on business and consumer usage for email, instant messaging, social networking, wireless email, and unified communications.
-Their research estimates that the total worldwide emails in 2020 is 306 billion.
+Their research estimates that the total worldwide emails in 2022 is over 330 billion.

 There are a number of techniques that help fight the tide of spam.
 These include whitelisting, spam buckets, Bayesian filtering, fuzzy logic techniques, and attachment scanning.

 To provide an insight into the quality of software that is available, we have compiled a list of 7 proficient open source Linux anti-spam tools.
 We make the following recommendations captured in a legendary LinuxLinks-style chart.
 Only free and open source software is eligible for inclusion here.

 Let’s explore the 7 email tools at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.

 |Bogofilter||Mail filter that classifies mail as spam or ham (non-spam)|

 |Scrollout F1||Highly configurable email gateway for multiple domains and servers|

 |Pyzor||Spam-blocking networked system|